louisejones101/memory-game/README.md

 The cards have a coloured background and then are flipped over to reveal the image.
 The buttons change colour when clicked to show that they have been activated.
 The modal backgrounds are a slightly translucent black colour to partially hide the screen behind so as not to distracted from the message on the screen.

+The site has a favicon as the website icon which was created using the coral and blue colours of the grid and the first letters of the Title.

 <br>